Christian Ethos and SIAMS

 All Church of England schools will have a SIAMS Inspection as part of a five year cycle.
 For the current framework, which will be in place until August 2018, the overarching question behind the inspection is:

-From September 2018 onwards, Church of England schools will be inspected under a new SIAMS framework.
 This new structure draws its inspiration from the Church’s vision document, Deeply Christian: serving the common good.

 Inspections are carried out by inspectors registered with the Church of England, Education Department and trained by them.